noehurtado/Udacity-tournament/README.md

-# Udacity-tournament
+Udacity back end project - Swiss tournament

-Project to track players and matches in a game tournament. by Noe Hurtado
+Project to track players and matches in a game tournament by Noe Hurtado.